Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Is retatrutide better than orforglipron?

 Retatrutide showed higher weight loss in clinical trials (28.7% at 68 weeks vs 12.4% at 72 weeks), but these are different trials with different populations.
 Retatrutide targets three receptors while orforglipron targets one.
-Each may suit different patient needs — maximum efficacy vs oral convenience.
-“Better” depends on individual treatment goals.
+Each may suit different research needs — maximum efficacy vs oral convenience.
+“Better” depends on individual research goals and desired outcomes.

 Are retatrutide and orforglipron the same?